cgarciaarano/homelab/README.md

 - Vagrant/Terraform/Packer
 - Consul/Etcd

-I will cover the creation of the environment using these tools, and the creation of different services.
+I will cover the setup of the environment using these tools, and the setup of different services.

 # Contents